Manipulating Non-Abelian Anyons in a Chiral Multichannel Kondo Model: NRG Implementation Details

 \subsection{Exploiting Symmetries}

 In order to reduce the computational cost of the iterative diagonalization procedure, we exploit global symmetries, which is quite natural when formulating NRG in terms of a tensor-network algorithm.
-In the case of abelian symmetries, the tensors (or matrices) break down into a block structure, so that each block is diagonalized separately, thus allowing larger tensors, or a larger number of kept states $N_{K}$ in each iteration (for the same computational cost).
-The significant advantage comes form exploiting non-abelian symmetries, in which case each block can be decomposed into an outer product of ``actual information'' (akin to reduced matrix elements in the Wigner-Eckart theorem \citep{sakuraiModernQuantumMechanics2017b}) and ``symmetry structure'', with the later encoded in (generalized) Clebsch-Gordan coefficients \citep{weichselbaumNonabelianSymmetriesTensor2012}.
-We then need to only diagonalize the ``actual information'' part which significantly reduces the size of each block (we find that exploiting all symmetries discussed below reduces the total number of states by a factor of $\sim30$).
+In the case of Abelian symmetries, the tensors (or matrices) break down into a block structure, so that each block is diagonalized separately, thus allowing larger tensors, or a larger number of kept states $N_{K}$ in each iteration (for the same computational cost).
+The significant advantage comes from exploiting non-Abelian symmetries, in which case each block can be decomposed into an outer product of ``actual information'' (akin to reduced matrix elements in the Wigner-Eckart theorem \citep{sakuraiModernQuantumMechanics2017b}) and ``symmetry structure'', with the later encoded in (generalized) Clebsch-Gordan coefficients \citep{weichselbaumNonabelianSymmetriesTensor2012}.
+We then need to only diagonalize the ``actual information'' part which significantly reduces the size of each block.